daifengwanglab/scGRNom/README.md

 ## Demo

 This demo applies **scGRNom** to predict the gene regulatory network from single cell multi-omics for microglia, an important cell type in the brains.
 In particular, the microglia's chromatin interactome data and enhancers data are available in [10].
-The single-cell gene expression data (UMI) including microglial cells is *DER-22_Single_cell_expression_raw_UMI* at http://resource.psychencode.org/ [11].
+The single-cell gene expression data (UMI) including microglia cells is *DER-22_Single_cell_expression_raw_UMI* at http://resource.psychencode.org/ [11].

 **Step 0: data preprocessing**